Huawei-APAC-Professional-Services/hfa-workshop/workshop/content/08_HFA_Integration.md

 # Tasks
 ## Configure Environment Variables
 1. Change to `hfa/HFA-IAM` directory
-2. Execute the following commands with `hfa_terraform` credential to get AK/SK for this module
+2. Execute the following commands with `hfa_terraform` credential to get AK/SK for this module(if you are in a team to apply this module, Please ask your team member who is responsible for HFA IAM Configuration to execute the following command and provide you the AK/SK)
 ```
 terraform output hfa_iam_pipeline_integration_ak
 terraform output hfa_iam_pipeline_integration_sk